u22608789/CompilerSPL/UserManual.md

 python parse_file.py examples/demo.spl --check-scopes --type-check --emit-basic
 ```

-replace `<examples/demo.spl>` with the input file which you wish to convert to BASIC
+Replace `<examples/demo.spl>` with the input file which you wish to convert to BASIC.
+The file will be saved to `<filename>.bas`.

+# Running the BASIC
+Paste the `.bas` file into Owlet BBC BASIC Editor: https://bbcmic.ro
+Or any other online BASIC Emulators, however, we know the above one works for our dialect.
+If using OneCompiler, make sure to include `#lang "qb"` at the top.

-## For specific phases of the project
+# For specific phases of the project
 ```
 # Phase 1: print AST
 python parse_file.py examples/demo.spl --print-ast